KnowledgeForwardSolutions/CheckDigits.Net/README.md

 errors and all two digit transposition errors and that it uses a precomputed table instead of modulus operations to calculate the check digit.
 Unlike the Verhoeff algorithm, the Damm algorithm uses a single quasigroup table of order 10 instead of the multiple tables used by Verhoeff.
+The implementation of the Damm algorithm provided by CheckDigits.Net uses the table generated from the quasigroup specified on page 111 of Damm's doctoral dissertation.

 Valid characters for the Damm algorithm are decimal digits ('0' - '9').